by Dr. Tina Marcantel

 During the hot summer we tend to lose precious fluids that contain electrolytes that are important for body functions.
 A lack of potassium can cause muscle cramps and even lead to irregular heartbeat.
 Make sure your diet include foods high in potassium, such as avocados, tomato sauce, and (to a lesser extent) bananas.

 Women with high blood levels of estrogen are more prone to breast cancer.
 Eat sources of fiber such as flaxseed, nuts, raw fruits, and vegetables.
-Fiber acts like a sponge to “mop up” excess estrogen and bring the hormone out into the intestine as part of fecal matter.
+Fiber acts like a sponge to “mop up” excess estrogen and bring the hormone out into the intestine as part waste elimination.